 Here are some important policies that you’ll want to become familiar with.
-(See corresponding section in the Policies Governing University of Minnesota, Twin Cities Courses in the High School.)
+(See corresponding section in the CIS Policy Reference Guide.)

 Student Eligibility—Instructors have the authority to override student eligibility criteria, case-by-case, for students who don’t meet the criteria but have a strong chance for success in the particular course.
 Contact email@example.com for details.